 Preparation of Eggs and Egg Products - Safety First

 In some countries, certain shell eggs are produced under certification systems with measures taken at the farm level to reduce the risk of Salmonella contamination.
-While these eggs are claimed to be safe for raw consumption, they have been reported to be tested positive for Salmonella and occasionally contributing to foodborne disease outbreaks overseas.
-Therefore, pasteurised eggs/egg products are still a much safer choice if undercooked eggs are used in food preparation.
+Though claimed to be safe for raw consumption, there are reports that such eggs have been tested positive for Salmonella and have occasionally contributed to foodborne disease outbreaks overseas.
+Therefore, pasteurised eggs or egg products are still a much safer choice if undercooked eggs are used in food preparation.

 Storing and Handling Raw Eggs

 Shell eggs should be stored in a cool and dry place (preferably in the refrigerator) and used on a first-in-first-out basis.
 Improper handling of raw eggs can result in cross-contamination and food poisoning.
 Food handlers should wash their hands thoroughly before and after handling eggs.
 They should always clean and sanitise all utensils and other food contact surfaces such as whisks, bowls and working benches before handling eggs and egg products.
 Washing shell eggs is unnecessary as this will facilitate penetration of bacteria into the egg through pores on the shell.
 To separate the yolk from the white, a clean egg separator should be used instead of the egg shell, as there may be traces of Salmonella on the surface of the shell.